malachihooper-json/malachihooper-json/README.md

 ## Focus:

 Currently, I am focusing on adaptive network interfaces using neural networks.
+I have also just released a plug-and-play P2P mesh network library for distributed computation on .NET/C# systems (8).

 <table>
 <tr>